-"When you announced to me you and Bradley's engagement, XJ-Ni-yun," Mrs. Wakeman explained, "I was a bit thrown off at first.
+"When you announced to me you and Bradley's engagement, XJ-9," Mrs. Wakeman explained, "I was a bit thrown off at first.
 After all, marriage between a robot and a human is quite odd."

-Jenny rolled her eyes.
+Jenny rolled her eyes at her parental unit.
 "Do you have to remind me?"

 Jenny smiled brightly and jumped away from her mirror, hugging her mother as best she could.
-"Thanks, mom.
-It's the best wedding present a robot like me could receive."
+"Thanks, mom."

-"You're very welcome, XJ-Ni-yun," Mrs. Wakeman replied as the embrace was finished.
+"You're very welcome, XJ-9," Mrs. Wakeman replied as the embrace was finished.

 "Well, I'd better get into my gown," said Jenny, walking towards her changing space.
 "See you at the reception, mom!"

 Mrs. Wakeman left the chamber, waving back at her handiwork.
-"Good luck, XJ-Ni-yun."
+"Good luck, XJ-9."

 There was quite a crowd gathering in the congregation.
 Outside the church, people from the local newspapers waited with their notepads and cameras.
 Obviously, the marriage of a human to a robot was going to make an interesting story.

 At the front of the congregation stood Brad, all decked out in his ravishing black tuxedo and matching top hat.
 He wore a red bow tie on his neck and a corresponding red cummerbund.
 On his back, the tails of his jacket reached down to his knees.
-Under his top hat, which had a red sash to match his bow tie and cummerbund, the spikes of his red-orange hair were neatly gelled and combed downward to the point that they almost touched his eyebrows.
+Under his top hat, which had a red band to match his bow tie and cummerbund, the spikes of his red-orange hair were neatly gelled.
 Small gold cuff links were clipped onto the ends of the sleeves of his white tuxedo shirt.
 Simply put, Brad Carbunkle was one fine-looking groom.